biopython/biopython.github.io/wiki/Contributing.md

 API documentation](http://biopython.org/DIST/docs/api) (in addition to all the normal reasons to document code).

-We don't do anything fancy to try and format the comments in the code -- they are displayed by epydoc exactly as written in the source.
+We generally don't do anything fancy to try and format the comments in the code -- by default they are displayed by epydoc exactly as written in the source.
 This isn't fancy, but it's effective and easier then trying to deal with the myriad of different ways to try and structure source code comments.

 However, there are a few tricks to make your documentation look it's best.
 The main ones are: